Strategy Associate

 • Cerebral palsy

-• Deaf or hard of hearing
+• Deaf or serious difficulty hearing

 • Diabetes

-• Epilepsy
+• Epilepsy or other seizure disorder

-• Gastrointestinal disorders, for example, Crohn's Disease, or irritable bowel syndrome
+• Gastrointestinal disorders, for example, Crohn's Disease, irritable bowel syndrome

-• Intellectual disability
+• Intellectual or developmental disability

 • Missing limbs or partially missing limbs

-• Nervous system condition for example, migraine headaches, Parkinson's disease, or Multiple sclerosis (MS)
+• Nervous system condition, for example, migraine headaches, Parkinson’s disease, multiple sclerosis (MS)

 Please check one of the boxes below: